Inventory of the Howard Washington Odum Papers, 1908-1982

 1908-1920.

-Odum's correspondence chiefly concerns the origin of the School of Public Welfare at the University of North Carolina at Chapel Hill; the Interracial Commission, Atlanta, Ga.; and arrangements for Dr. Frances Sage Bradley of the Children's Bureau of the United States Department of Labor to teach and do field work with Odum's University of North Carolina students.
+Odum's correspondence chiefly concerns the origin of the School of Public Welfare at the University of North Carolina; the Interracial Commission, Atlanta, Ga.; and arrangements for Dr. Frances Sage Bradley of the Children's Bureau of the United States Department of Labor to teach and do field work with Odum's University of North Carolina students.
 Scattered letters concerning publication of his work in southern periodicals.
 Major correspondents: Harry Woodburn Chase, University of North Carolina president; Jesse Frederick Steiner, director of the Educational Service of the Red Cross and Odum's close personal friend; Drs.
 Anna Rude, Julia Lathrop, and Frances Sage Bradley of the United States Department of Labor; Will W. Alexander, Commission on Interracial Cooperation; Leo Perla of the Southern Review; and Albert Bushnell Hart, Cambridge, Massachusetts.

 Folder 1a